Irf4n-Muhammad/MLOPS-Project-Youtube-Trending/README.md

    ```bash
    localhost:5000
    ```
-4. Open the new terminal and running jupyter notebook on the mlflow conda
+4. Open the new terminal and run jupyter notebook on the mlflow conda
-5. In the [youtube-trending-prediction.ipynb](https://github.com/Irf4n-Muhammad/MLOPS-Project-Youtube-Trending/blob/main/experiment_tracking/youtube-trending-prediction.ipynb) has explained everything about how it work and connect to the Mlflow
+5. In the [youtube-trending-prediction.ipynb](https://github.com/Irf4n-Muhammad/MLOPS-Project-Youtube-Trending/blob/main/experiment_tracking/youtube-trending-prediction.ipynb) has explained everything about how it works and connect to the Mlflow
-6. In the Mlflow, we can see the metrics, log, artifact and the diagram of our result
+6. In the Mlflow, we can see the metrics, log, artifact and diagram of our result

 ### 3.2 Model Registry:
-1. We can control and manage our model into certain condition (Staging, Production, and Archieve)
+1. We can control and manage our model in certain conditions (Staging, Production, and Archive)
-2. The explanation how it works is explained in youtube-trending-prediction.ipynb
+2. The explanation of how it works is explained in youtube-trending-prediction.ipynb

 ## 4. Workflow Orchestration
-In this section, we will use prefect as our orchestration tool.
-We will deploy and run our model in prefect.
+In this section, we will use Prefect as our orchestration tool.
+We will deploy and run our model in Prefect.

 1. Script the file from jupyter notebook
    ```bash